-Led the development of a hospital registration application called LifeMed ID.
-The application is a "bolt-on" product that sits on top of their existing EMR software.
+Led the design and development of their core product which assisted with healthcare provider registrations.
+The system acted as a "bolt-on" service that sat on top of their existing EMR software.
 It enables healthcare providers to register and issue identity tokens (smart cards, magstripe cards, biometrics, etc) to their patients to streamline future visits and positively identify the patient.

 - Built the original core product from the ground up.
-Originally, it utilized .NET 4.0, ASMX web services, Windows Forms, and Microsoft SQL Server.
-It was eventually migrated over to WPF and Web API (RESTful web services).
+Originally using .NET 4.0, ASMX web services, Windows Forms, and Microsoft SQL Server, it was eventually migrated over to WPF with MVVM and Web API (RESTful web services).

-- Created and managed a Windows Service application that handled the printing and encoding of patient identification tokens (as a shared printer).
+- Created a Windows Service application that handled the printing and encoding of patient identification tokens and acted as a shared printer.
 It supported the printing of smart cards, magnetic stripe cards, or patient wristbands with a QR code.
 It included a WinForms UI that communicated directly with the service through IPC / named pipes.
 The UI offered configuration options, showed a live log, details on the active card being printed, and a print queue.

 - Wrote an auto-updater application that handled the automated deployment of our software to hundreds of users.
-It utilized a back-end Windows Service to manage the downloading and copying of files to the users workstation, while displaying a UI to show the current status to the user.
+It utilized a Windows Service to manage the downloading and installing of the files, while a WinForms UI was displayed showing the current status to the user.
 The service communicated with the UI through IPC / named pipes.
 The UI would also prompt for the license key and store it with the service configuration to determine which set of files the client needed.
 File updates were determined by comparing file hashes on the server with local hashes on each workstation.

-- Created an internal card layout design tool for visually creating the card layouts used by customers to print patient cards.
-Field positions such as X and Y positions and Z-order were defined in the database for elements such as patient photo, name, medical record #, etc. This provided a WYSIWYG (what you see is what you get) UI that allowed staff to easily move the objects around and visualize the card design.
+- Created an internal card layout design tool with WinForms for visually creating the card layouts used by customers to print patient cards.
+Field positions such as X and Y positions and Z-order were defined in the database for elements such as patient photo, name, medical record #, etc.

-- Created an input automation library using C# to call Win32 API functions to simulate keystrokes and mouse clicks (User32.dll \ SendInput).
-Automation steps were defined in a script (XML) that allowed for macros to be declared, along with conditional blocks.
-This is one of the core features of LifeMed.
-This component enables LifeMed to automate just about any legacy EMR UI.
+- Created an input and UI automation library using C# to call Win32 API functions to simulate keystrokes and mouse clicks (User32.dll \ SendInput).
+Automation steps were defined in a "script" (XML) that allowed for macros to be declared, along with conditional blocks.
+This was used to facilitate one of the core functions of the LifeMed product.

-- Created an internal tool for developing the XML automation scripts.
-It utilized AvalonEdit for syntax-highlighting and allowed staff to run the script with the same core libraries LifeMed used so debugging could be done without needing to have an entire LifeMed environment setup and configured on-site prior to developing and testing the script.
+- Created an internal tool for developing the XML automation "scripts".
+It utilized AvalonEdit for syntax-highlighting and WPF with MVVM.
+It allowed staff to quickly and easily develop and debug an automation script with the same core libraries LifeMed used without needing LifeMed setup.